bizz84/flutter-tips-and-tricks/tips/0236-take-screenshots-maestro/index.md

 - [What is Maestro?](https://docs.maestro.dev/)

+---

 ### Flutter in Production course

-My [Flutter in Production course](https://codewithandrea.com/courses/flutter-production/) includes a whole module about screenshot automation, covering:
+My latest course includes a whole module about screenshot automation, covering:

-✅ Tips for better screenshots
+- ✅ Tips for better screenshots
-✅ Capturing screenshots with Maestro
+- ✅ Capturing screenshots with Maestro
-✅ Editing them with Figma
+- ✅ Editing them with Figma
-✅ Uploading to the stores with Fastlane (locally & on CI)
+- ✅ Uploading to the stores with Fastlane (locally & on CI)

 Learn more here: